Crossmint/sheets-no-code-minter/README.md

 ## Introduction

-Mint NFTs in less than 1 minute from Google Sheets using Crossmint's API using [the following demo](https://docs.google.com/spreadsheets/d/1HRgXotJTJ_ojE3RcgV9uzY0ya51YoSPDbEFarRPjMAc/edit?gid=0#gid=0).
+Mint NFTs in less than 1 minute from Google Sheets using Crossmint's API with the [following demo](https://docs.google.com/spreadsheets/d/1HRgXotJTJ_ojE3RcgV9uzY0ya51YoSPDbEFarRPjMAc/edit?gid=0#gid=0).

 If you want to create your own collection of NFTs and mint to an unlimited number of users follow the steps from this quickstart and get it up and running in 10 minutes.

 ### Key features:

-• **Batch mint NFTs** to multiple email addresses
+• Batch mint NFTs to multiple email addresses
-• **Dynamic NFT attributes** configuration
+• Dynamic NFT attributes configuration
-• **Real-time minting status** tracking with transaction links
+• Real-time minting status tracking with transaction links

----

 ## Prerequisites